7frank/gui-builder/README.md

 pnpm dev -- --open
 ```

-- run `pnpm ast --ẁatch` if you want to make changes to the typescript transformers.
+- run `pnpm ast:watch` if you want to make changes to the typescript transformers.

 ## Building